lwhttpdorg/redisdal/README.md

 $env:REDIS_HOST="172.17.57.112"; $env:REDIS_PORT="6379"; ctest --test-dir build --verbose
 ```

-Note: If the tests fail to connect to the specified Redis instance, they will be automatically skipped (`GTEST_SKIP`),
-allowing CTest to complete without reporting connection failures as test errors.

 ## 🚀 Usage in Your Project

 Janus is an `INTERFACE` library.
 You integrate it into your own CMake project by linking your targets against the